Chukobyte/crescent/README.md

 | FREETYPE_INCLUDE_PATH | The include directory of Freetype.                 |    YES   |      N/A      |
 |  FREETYPE_LIBS_PATH   | The libs directory of Freetype.                    |    YES   |      N/A      |

-Crescent engine can be either built with make or cmake.
-All build command should be executed from the project's root directory.

-### Make

-*Note: Currently outdated*

 Engine: